for-ai/cloud/README.md

   else:
     # train your model or w/e

-cloud.disconnect()  # release all resources, then stop the instance (does not delete instance)
+cloud.down()  # release all resources, then stop the instance (does not delete instance)
 ```

 ---